paulscottrobson/rp2350-modules/modules/dvi/documents/dvi.md

 DVIGetModeInformation() returns a structure of information about the current graphics mode.
 This structure is documented in dvi_module.h

+## Note

+The source and include files (dvi_driver.c tmds_encode_custom.S and the headers) are copied from other/experiments/artdvi which is where I experiment with different modes.

 ## Revision

 Written by Paul Robson, last revised 5 August 2025.